Oh-my-class/oh-my-class/README.md

 Webapp for writing down assignments for the whole class.

-This is the future successor of the [Klassenspiegel](https://github.com/Lezurex/Klassenspiegel).
+This is the future successor of the [Klassenspiegel](https://github.com/Lezurex/Klassenspiegel) and a rewrite of the not-finished [Openclass](https://github.com/Lezurex/openclass-legacy).

 This Node.js webapp provides an easy and simple way to write down assignments and tasks for the whole class, so nobody has to ask for the homework in a WhatsApp group chat ever again!